ronja-tutorials/ronja-tutorials.github.io/_posts/2018-08-06-plane-clipping.md

 In the surface shader we can then calculate the distance of the surface point to the plane if it was in the origin of the world.
 We do this by calculating the dot product between the surface point and the plane normal.
 For all points on that plane the dot product will return 0 because the position vector is orthogonal to the normal.
 For points that are above the plane the values will be positive because the vectors point in the same direction and for the surface points below the plane the dot product will be negative because they point away from the normal.

-To do this comparison we need the world position, so we add it to our input struct.
+To do this comparison we need the world position, so we add it to our input struct, just the exact name `worldPos` is enough for surface shaders to generate the world position for us, in [non-surface shaders we can do that ourselves with a small matrix multiplication]({{ site.baseurl }}{% post_url 2018-04-23-planar-mapping %}).
 Then we get the dot product and just write it to the emission for now.

 ```glsl
 //input struct which is automatically filled by unity